 Top 8 Health Concerns for Seniors

-People are living longer, with the biggest increases now occurring in the number of the oldest old, or people ages 85 and over.
-While there are many age-related chronic diseases, certain conditions can adversely affect your health and longevity and influence just how golden your retirement years are.
+People are living longer, with the biggest increases now occurring in the number of the oldest adults, or people ages 85 and older.

 The good news, says family medicine specialist Christina Zarate Kolp, MD, is that many of these conditions – if addressed early – can be minimized and/or treated.